-There are no reliable figures on exactly how much honey falsely labelled as Manuka is sold in the UK every year but estimates based on New Zealand export figures suggest up to half of all honey sold as "Mānuka" may not contain what it claims on the jar.
+There are no reliable figures on exactly how much honey falsely labelled as Manuka is sold every year but estimates based on New Zealand export figures suggest up to half of all honey sold as "Mānuka" may not contain what it claims on the jar.

 So how can you be sure you’re getting the real deal?
 Follow this checklist when you buy Manuka Honey to make sure you’re getting the real, valuable product and not getting ripped off with a poor-quality imitation:

 1. Is it from New Zealand?

 New Zealand has a ban on importing honey, so if a honey has come from New Zealand, it must have been made there.
 And all pots of Manuka Honey exported from New Zealand to countries like the US must meet strict standards to prove it is made from nectar from the Mānuka bush.

 The New Zealand government introduced rules in December 2017 which mean every batch of honey must be tested in an independent laboratory and shown to contain four chemical markers and one DNA marker which are unique to the Mānuka bush1.

 If the honey doesn’t contain all five markers, it can’t legally be exported and labelled as “Manuka Honey” – so look for the gold “Tested Certified Mānuka” symbol on honey jars which prove it has met the requirements.